Technologicat/mcpyrate/README.md

   - Manual expand-once.
 See `expander.visit_once`; get the `expander` as a named argument of your macro.
 - **Dialects, i.e. whole-module source and AST transforms**.
   - Think [Racket's](https://racket-lang.org/) `#lang`, but for Python.
   - Define languages that use Python's surface syntax, but change the semantics; or plug in a per-module transpiler that (at import time) compiles source code from some other programming language into macro-enabled Python.
+Also an AST [optimizer](http://compileroptimizations.com/) could be defined as a dialect.
+(Dialects can be chained.)
   - Sky's the limit, really.
 Until we get [`unpythonic`](https://github.com/Technologicat/unpythonic) ported to use `mcpyrate`, see [`pydialect`](https://github.com/Technologicat/pydialect) for old example dialects.
   - For documentation, see the docstrings of [`mcpyrate.dialects`](mcpyrate/dialects.py).
   - For debugging, `from mcpyrate.debug import dialects, StepExpansion`.